Ekorz-boop/pa1475_LLM/README.md

 ## Structure

-- `flask_backend.py`: Flask server and API endpoints.
+- `server.py`: Flask server and API endpoints.
 - `main.py`: Python functions that can be connected to blocks.
 - `static/`: Frontend files.
   - `index.html`: Main HTML file.
   - `styles.css`: CSS styles.
   - `app.js`: Frontend JavaScript code.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.